 Pete would have reported to a regional induction center for:

-Because he had strong academic and technical skills, he would have scored high on the Army Classification Battery — which is why he was selected for a technical branch.
+Because his academic aptitude and technical proficiency were evident from the start, he likely scored exceptionally well on the Army Classification Battery — the very factor that led to his selection for a technical branch.

 Basic Training